t4n0/matplotplusplus-bazel/README.md

 # About

-These instruction will provide a bazel target for [matplot++](https://github.com/alandefreitas/matplotplusplus).
+These instructions will provide a bazel target for [matplot++](https://github.com/alandefreitas/matplotplusplus).

 # Integrate